hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---

+### 15 November 2023

+The following changes are now available in Sandbox:

+#### self-assessment-bsas-api
+* The error message for 404 MATCHING_RESOURCE_NOT_FOUND has been updated in Trigger a Business Source Adjustable Summary

 ### 31 October 2023

 An issue has been fixed whereby the taxYear 2017-18 was incorrectly not accepted for the following endpoints: